Emergency Medicine Residency Program

 Established in 1992, Joe DiMaggio Children's Hospital (JDCH) is one of the region's leading pediatric hospitals, offering a comprehensive scope of healthcare services and programs well beyond those offered by other facilities and is the only Pediatric Trauma Center in South Broward County.

-As a tertiary and quaternary care center with over 2,400 transfers in, nearly 5,000 admissions (excluding patients placed in observation), and approximately 70,000 visits to its emergency room annually, JDCH offers not only a high volume, but perhaps even more significantly and impactful, a pediatric patient population as high in its acuity as it is varied in its condition.
+As a quaternary care LEvel 1 Trauma Center with over 2,400 transfers in, nearly 9,000 admissions (excluding patients placed in observation), and approximately 77,000 visits to its emergency room annually, JDCH offers not only a high volume, but perhaps even more significantly and impactful, a pediatric patient population as high in its acuity as it is varied in its condition.
 JDCH, the first children’s hospital in the world to be designated as a Person-Centered Organization by Planetree, Inc., and like MRH, is an integral and not easily replicated part of your residency training.

 - 226-bed pediatric regional referral center